finnyphilip/JackMango/README.md

 (like eg:training_dataset = train.flow_from_directory('training_dataset=train.flow_from_directory('training/',........).
 Give the proper directory for saving the trained model.
 Run the code , it will take some time depending upone your file.
 And check the model is saved.
 ## Testing
-Open the testing folder from extracted file and open the testing python file.
-Create a folder give name as testing.
-Put the images of mangos and jackfruit different.
+Open the 'testing' folder from extracted file and open the testing python file.
+Create a folder give name as 'test'.
+Put the images of mangos and jackfruit.
 The image should be different from training and validation images.
 Give the directory for import the saved model and run the code.